 - Integrate results.
 Use results for strategic planning to ensure your program works to its fullest potential and hits intended targets.
 For example, brainstorm possible program modifications to help better achieve outcomes or determine how effectively any modifications have improved services.
 Finally, communicate results by disseminating the evaluation report to relevant internal and external stakeholders.

-We offer a free e-book with practical resources to help you implement this nine-step cycle in your organization.
+We offer a free e-book with practical resources to help you implement this nine-step cycle in your organization, which you can download below.
 For more information about program evaluation, check out my blog post, “Program Evaluation and Your Organization.”

 If you are ready to get started implementing the program evaluation cycle in your nonprofit and could use some guidance and support, contact us today.